Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Checker for State Variable Update Omission and State Variable Optimization

 Among the 23 responses, 19 confirmed the effectiveness of our tool.
-General issues identified by the checker include missed state updates, failure to use the appropriate \texttt{constant} or \texttt{immutable} modifiers, undeleted deprecated state variables, and deliberate vulnerabilities used as fuzzing targets.
-Additionally, several special cases were mentioned in the responses: (1) developers refuse to use gas-saving modifiers due to a lack of concern for gas costs (1 response); (2) key state updates are located in private code (1 response); (3) the problematic code is either considered not worth optimizing due to its limited importance to their libraries (1 response); and (4) the problematic code is intended solely for example demonstration (2 responses) .
+General issues identified by the checker include missed state updates and failure to use the appropriate \texttt{constant} or \texttt{immutable} modifiers.
+Additionally, several special cases were mentioned in the responses: (1) developers refuse to use gas-saving modifiers due to a lack of concern for gas costs (1 response); (2) key state updates are located in private code (1 response); (3) the problematic code is either considered not worth optimizing due to its limited importance to their libraries (1 response); (4) the problematic code is intended solely for example demonstration (2 responses); and (5) deliberate vulnerabilities that are used as fuzzing targets (1 responses).
+Overall, these special cases account for 1 instance of state update omission and 5 instances of forgetting to use specified modifiers, respectively.
 In actual deployments, these special cases do not occur, and thus identifying predefined problematic code under these conditions remains strong evidence of our tool's effectiveness.
 Our work has received positive feedback from many Solidity developers, with some describing our research as ``meaningful'' and others calling it a ``good shout!''.
 These results indicate that, beyond our specific findings, this proof-of-concept checker can effectively enhance the security of state variable updates in Solidity smart contracts.

-Besides the 19 confirmed issues, there are also 4 false positives in our detection results.
-One situation arises where although we have removed the test directories according to Solidity development practices before the detection, the inspected projects still inevitably contain test-related files due to varying coding habits among developers (2 responses).
-Another situation involves retaining the storage layout during upgrades to ensure backward compatibility (2 responses).
-These false positives suggest that our tool still requires further improvement to eliminate such cases.